-Although the tribes disappeared as an important factor in military and political life, some of the Arab amīrs with tribal background adapted themselves fully to the Seljūq style of government.
+Although the tribes disappeared as an important factor in military and political life, some of the Arab amīrs with tribal backgrounds adapted themselves fully to the Seljūq style of government.
 They survived as rulers of autonomous principalities within the heterogeneous patchwork of Seljūq rule in the western part of the western Seljūq Empire.
-These included the 'Uqailids of Qal'at Ja'bar, but also the Munqidhids of Shaizar and to a lesser extent the Banū Mulā'ib of Afāmiya.
+These included the 'Uqailids of Qal'at Ja'bar, but also the Munqidhids of Shaizar and to a lesser extent the Banū Mulā'ib of Afāmiyah.
 Let us take a closer look at the "dimorphic state" of the 'Uqailids.

-Qal'at Ja'bar and al-Raqqa remained under the sway of Arab 'Uqailid amīrs.
-Theywere not mentioned in the reports about the ousting and extinction of the nomads.
+Qal'at Ja'bar and al-Raqqah remained under the rule of Arab 'Uqailid amīrs.
+They were not mentioned in the reports about the ousting and extinction of the nomads.
 The sources hardly mention that these 'Uqailid amīrs had tribal 'Uqailid followers.
-The extent of the tribal following must therefore have been
+The extent of the tribal following must therefore have been rather limited.
+It should also be noted that the middle Euphrates region did not belong to the traditional roaming region of the Banū 'Uqail.